alternatex/snowbunny/README.md

 ------------

 ### Shell Scripts

-**Ensure `.sh` files are opened with Terminal.app**

 Create a new textfile and name it `test.sh`.
 Right click the file and select `Get Info`.

-Check the selected application in the section `Open with` » if it's not set to a terminal application: Select the current item and choose `Other ...`, navigate to `/Applications/Utilities/` and select `Terminal.app`, tick the option `Always open with`, and confirm.
+Check the selected application in the section `Open with`, if it's not set to a terminal application:
+- Select the current item and choose `Other ...`
+- Navigate to `/Applications/Utilities/` and select `Terminal.app`
+- Tick the option `Always open with`

-Optional, but recommended: Select `Change All...` to apply the change to all existing files.
+- Optional, but recommended: tick `Change All...` to apply the change to all existing files.
+- Confirm *

 Bootstrap / Workflow
 ------------